sconde/data-structure-and-algorithms-nanodegree/03-basic-algorithms/project/explanation_4.md

 Time complexity: __O(n)__ since I'm only looping through the array twice.
 Space complexity: __O(n)__ as I have used another list to store the result.
 If I can change the input list and return it as a result, I would not need to construct the `output_list` and I can do the sorting in place which would result in a __O(1)__ space complexity.

+## second implementation

+I simply move 0 and 2 around, and by default, 1 will be in the right place in the end.

+Time complexity: __O(n)__ since I'm looking through the array once.

+Space complexity: __(1)__ as the sorting is done in place.